-Everyone has their own favourites, and debates about which logos are best will rage until the end of time.
+Everyone has their own favourite monogram logos, and debates about which are best will rage until the end of time.
 Here, we’ve brought together nine of the best monogram logos, many of which have lasted decades.
 While some of them may have iterated and been updated, there’s a monogram element at their core retaining a clever message and, if not that, then instant recognisability at least.

 For more logos made from letters, see our feature on the best 3-letter logos.